pridevel/slate/source/index.html.md

 //Example of adding event listner

 <script>
-      var q = document.querySelector("h1")          // targeting the html element

       var func = function myFunction() {
        alert ("Hello World!")
       }

       document.addEventListener("click", func);

 </script>

-//output: here when you click on the h1 you will get an alert message displaying the message Hello World! .
+//output: here when you click anywhere in the broswer you will get an alert message displaying the message Hello World! .

 ```